tschiemer/minimr/README.md

 - [Multicast DNS Character Set](https://tools.ietf.org/html/rfc6762#section-16) and in particular utf8 support
 - Support name compression for in received queries
 - Add startup probing (and query) functionality
+- Limit of responses of the same RR

+## Known Limitations

+- Doesn't handle fragmented/truncated/multi-packet messages. (should be ok?)

 ## minimr-cli-demo